 [beta 1.6a] fullwidth and halfwidth forms

 A whimsical pixel sans-serif font, inspired by the works of Susan Kare, especially Chicago.
-It supports up to Latin Supplements plus Katakana, Greek & Coptic.
+It supports up to Latin Extended-A plus Katakana, Cyrillic, Greek & Coptic.

 This font is based on the construction of origami.
 When creating any kind of origami a system must be followed in order for it to be successful, so I realise this linked in well.
 With all variations of my systematic designs the main idea behind them was the combination of basic shapes.
 With this font I mainly used squares and triangles, creating something complex by using a rule and a combination of geometric shapes.

 The font used on most 5x7 screens on the planet, with more than a thousand glyphs.